cixil/snap-rotate-godot-plugin/README.md

 ![usage gif](./gifs/usage.gif)

 ## Customization
-The degrees can also be customized, simply edit the array on line 6 of `addons/snap_rotate/rotate_panel.gd`
+The degrees can also be customized, simply edit the array on line 6 of `addons/snap_rotate/rotate_panel.gd` after downloading.

 ```gdscript
 ## Edit this array and the new values will automatically be added